What Are the 4 Types of Forgiveness in Relationships?

 While you are analyzing the thoughts, one of the things you have to remember is the positive side of the person.
 Remember the times they were truthful or helpful in the past.

-Also, think about the positive aspect of the incident.
-What lessons have you learned?
+- Think: What lessons have you learned?
 What have you learned about yourself or the other person?

 2. Put yourself in their shoes